eth-cscs/abcpy/doc/source/user_customization.rst

     :lines: 6 - 14
     :linenos:

-This imports the R function `simple_gaussian` into the Python environment.
+This imports the R function :code:`simple_gaussian` into the Python environment.
 We need to build our own model to incorporate this R function as in the previous section.
-The only difference is in the `forward_simulate` method of the class `Gaussian'.
+The only difference is in the :code:`forward_simulate` method of the class :code:`Gaussian'.

 .. literalinclude:: ../../examples/extensions/simplemodels/gaussian_R/gaussian_model.py
     :language: python